smcclab/nime-embedded-ai/main.md

 # Optional Links

-The workshop will build on materials used in previous NIME workshops and classes at the presenters' institutions, e.g.:
+This workshop builds on materials used in previous NIME workshops and classes at the presenters' institutions, e.g.:

 -   Making Predictive NIMEs with Neural Networks: